E-StephOfficial/NovaCart-E-Commerce-Dashboard-Project/README.md

 ## Demo
-Watch a walkthrough of the dashboard here: [Link to video or Power BI Service embed]
+Watch a walkthrough of the dashboard here (Part 1) where i spoke about design thinking and principal of design: [https://www.linkedin.com/posts/activity-7380276669384921088-CsmU?utm_source=share&utm_medium=member_ios&rcm=ACoAAErJvg0Bz1yCecNauaGnJmeE9Eo3p4xcXFc]

+(Part 2) where i walk you theough the insights and executice summary report aswell: [